open5gs/open5gs/README.md

 sudo ip route add cafe::0/64 via <PGW IP address>
 ```

 If you have no NAT router, there is another option for you. `iptables` can solve the problem.
 You execute the following command in NextEPC installed host.
+The `eth0` shown below is just an example.
+Do not miss out on modifying your interface name(e.g `enp0s25` `wls3`).

 ```bash
 sudo sh -c "echo 1 > /proc/sys/net/ipv4/ip_forward"